The Screenwriting Cruise

 • Single occupancy

-Bring Another Writer or Industry Partner
+Bring An Industry Partner

 Travel as a creative team.
 Share a cabin, split and reduce costs, and push both your projects forward with your collaborator.

-• Book double occupancy for best value
+• Double occupancy for best value

 Bring a Significant Other

-• Book double occupancy for best value
+• Double occupancy for best value

 Ready to Reserve?

 Secure your place with a $500 deposit.
-Choose your preferred occupancy: solo, writer+writer, or writer+guest.
+Choose your preferred occupancy: solo, writer + writer, or writer + guest.

-Screenwriting Cruise Pricing
+Book Now: Screenwriting Cruise Pricing

 Single Occupancy